ChuksXD/SDT-Blockchain/README.md

 * JSON

 # Setup
-Clone the repository and run the SDTBlockchain.py file (It contains all the algorithms used in the comparison as well as SDT).
-Make sure you set transactions file to the transactions you want test
+Clone the repository and execute the SDTBlockchain.py file (It contains all the algorithms used in the comparison as well as SDT).
+Make sure you set transactions file to the TransactionM2803.txt or your own transactions file with the structure #DTC,#Output_fee * 10000(in USD), #Size (in bytes).

+To test the algorithms separately, go to the sorting algorithms folder and execute any of the .py files.
+To use your own date structure it in this format:
+BlockId, #Hash, #date&time, #input_count, #output_count, #output_total(in BTC), #Output_total(in USD),  #Output_fee(in BTC), #Output_fee * 10000(in USD), #Size (in bytes).